OpenSELab/PTM4SE/README.md

  </tr>
 </tbody></table>

-## Performance Statistics of PTMs
+## SE-related tasks that used the PTMs and their performance

-The powerful learning ability of PTMs has led researchers in the field of SE to apply PTMs to various SE tasks.
-In this section, we classify the downstream tasks in the SE domain into programming language (PL) related tasks, natural language (NL) related tasks in the SE domain, PL and NL interaction tasks, and image related tasks in the SE domain according to the input data types.
+ Researchers in SE have applied many PTMs into various SE-related tasks because of the powerful learning ability of PTMs.
+We summarized and analyzed these SE-related tasks with the PTMs.
+Meanwhile, based on the types of input datasets, we divided them into four types: programming language (PL) related tasks, natural language (NL) related tasks in the SE domain, the interaction task among PL and NL, and image related tasks in the SE domain.

 <div align = center>
 <img src="pictures/Distribution%20of%20downstream%20tasks%20with%20pre-trained%20models%20in%20software%20engineering.jpg" width="900px"><br>